haooliveira84/terraform-provider-scc/docs/resources/subaccount_using_auth.md

 ### Required

 - `authentication_data` (String, Sensitive) Subaccount authentication data, used instead of cloud_user, cloud_password, subaccount and region_host (as of version 2.17.0).
 This value must be downloaded from the subaccount and used within **5 minutes**, as it expires shortly after generation.
-It is used only during resource creation.
+It is used only during **resource creation** and is **not required** for updating optional attributes such as location_id, display_name, description or tunnel.

 **Note:**
 - This value **will be persisted** in the Terraform state file.
 It is the user's responsibility to keep the state file secure.
-- If this value is updated, **a new resource will be created and the old one will be destroyed**.
+- If this value is updated, **the resource will be recreated**.

 ### Optional